Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Clemson and its opponents have not yet scored more than 55 points in a game this year.
+- Clemson and its opponents have not yet combined for more than 56 points in a game this year.

-- In 60% of Wake Forest's games this season (6/10), the teams combined to score more than Saturday's over/under of 55.
+- So far this season, 60% of Wake Forest's games (6/10) have had more combined points than Saturday's over/under of 56.

-- These two squads combine to surrender 44.4 points per game, 10.6 fewer than this contest's over/under.
+- This contest's total is 11.6 points more than the 44.4 these two squads combine to allow per game this season.

-- Tigers games have an average total of 48.9 points this season, 6.1 fewer than Saturday's over/under.
+- The Tigers and their opponents score an average of 48.9 points per game, 7.1 fewer than Saturday's total.

 Clemson Stats and Trends

-- Clemson's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Clemson's games this year have hit the over on four of 10 set point totals (40%).

-- Clemson is 2-2 against the spread and 4-0 overall in games when it scores more than 29.1 points.
+- When Clemson puts up more than 29.1 points, it is 2-2 against the spread and 4-0 overall.

-- This year, the Tigers have 14 turnovers, seven fewer than the Demon Deacons have takeaways (21).
+- The Tigers have turned the ball over 14 times this season, seven fewer than the Demon Deacons have forced (21).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.